dianyanggoh/DianyangDotBlog/content/posts/disney-sorcerers-arena.md

 I think sacrificing a little extra depth for a huge usability gain is often worth it.

 Eventually, I unlocked the auto-battle option.
-One input is not the minimum number of interactions after all.
+So, one input is not the minimum number of interactions after all.

 P.S.
 Somewhat surprisingly, the game features a dynamic turn order system.
 Maybe that should be the subject for another post.